joelleoqiyi/BBCS-X-NoSQL-AmazingRace/README.md

 ## Dataset used:

-For this part of the Amazing Race, you would be using the `names.json` file as your dataset
+For this part of the Amazing Race, you would be using the `names.json` file as your dataset which is stored in the BuildingBloCS Land's MongoDB Cluster :laughing:

 ## How to submit: